Dominated splitting for exterior powers and singular hyperbolicity: Introduction

 \begin{theorem}\cite[Theorem A]{arsal2012a} A non-trivial compact invariant subset $\Gamma$ is a partially hyperbolic set for a flow $X_t$ if, and only if, there is a $C^1$ field $\J$ of non-degenerate and indefinite quadratic forms with constant index, equal to the dimension of the stable subspace of $\Gamma$, such that $X_t$ is a non-negative strictly $\J$-separated flow on a neighborhood $U$ of $\Gamma$.

-Moreover $E$ is a negative subspace, $F$ a positive subspace and the splitting is almost orthogonal. \end{theorem} Here strict $\J$-separation corresponds to strict cone invariance under the action of $DX_t$ and $\langle,\rangle$ is a Riemannian inner product in the ambient manifold.
+Moreover $E$ is a negative subspace, $F$ a positive subspace and the splitting can be made almost orthogonal. \end{theorem} Here strict $\J$-separation corresponds to strict cone invariance under the action of $DX_t$ and $\langle,\rangle$ is a Riemannian inner product in the ambient manifold.
+We recall that the index of a field quadratic forms $\J$ on a set $\Gamma$ is the dimension of the $\J$-negative space at every tangent space $T_xM$ for $x\in U$.
+Moreover, we say that two subspaces $E$ and $F$ of a vector space are \emph{almost orthogonal} if, given $\epsilon>0$, there exists a inner product $\langle , \rangle$ so that $|\langle u, v\rangle| < \epsilon$, for all $u \in E, v \in F$, with $\| u \| = 1 = \| v\|$.

 We note that the condition stated in Theorem~\ref{mthm:Jseparated-parthyp} allows us to obtain partial hyperbolicity checking a condition at every point of the compact invariant set that depends only on the tangent map $DX$ to the vector field $X$ together with a family $\J$ of quadratic forms without using the flow $X_t$ or its derivative $DX_t$.
 This is akin to checking the stability of singularity of a vector field using a Lyapunov function.